 There are currently three different approved fundraising strategies.
 Fundraising is subject to change pending University guidelines.
-Before starting a fundraising campaign, student leaders must consult with their student organization adviser.
+Before starting a fundraising campaign, student leaders must understand that the University cannot collect or hold funds for another nonprofit entity and must consult with their student organization adviser.

 - 1. Student organizations can connect with a representative from the not-for-profit organization to create a donation page or link that is specific to the organization to keep track of donations. - 2.
-Approved platforms for collecting donations include Venmo, GoFundMe, etc. The student organization is solely responsible for creating an account, collecting the money, and providing funds to the not-for-profit organization as it cannot be filtered through the University. - 3.
-Colgate Dining Services is providing student organizations the opportunity to fundraise for not-for-profit organizations by working concessions at athletic events.
-To learn more, please contact clsi@colgate.edu or dstanwick@colgate.edu.
+Students may work with Colgate Dining Services to fundraise for nonprofit organizations.
+To learn more, please contact dining services at diningservices@colgate.edu.